Roblox/avatar-evolution/Instances/Workspace/FindPartOnRay.md

 ---
-short: Find's the first base part on the given ray.
+description: Find's the first base part on the given ray.
 related:
 - Instance/Workspace/FindPartOnRayWithIgnoreList
 ---